OpenDroneMap/docs/README.md

 This project uses [Transifex](https://www.transifex.com/) and the [`Transifex Client`](https://developers.transifex.com/docs/cli) tool to help people contribute translations.
 The `transifex-client` tool is included in the requirements.txt file and should be installed on your system during setup when you run `pip install -r requirements.txt`.

 ::warning
 The APIv2 of Transifex is getting deprecated.
-We have to migrate to new Transifex Client.
+We have to migrate to [**new version of Transifex Client**](https://developers.transifex.com/docs/cli).

 refer: https://developers.transifex.com/docs/cli#differences-with-the-previous-version
 ::